zegetech/zegetech.github.io/_posts/2019-03-07-setting-up-rails-tdd.md

 published: false
 author: Melvin Atieno
 blog-image: testing-rails/TDD-feature4.png
-intro: We can all agree that while the definition of clean code is relative, code readability and debuggability are universal considerations when determining whether code can be in fact considered good.
-These factors also apply to tests.
-We should all strive to write readable tests that make it easy to debug code.
-The process of writing clean tests can be nerve-racking.
-I believe the choice of tools and initial project setup have a huge effect or the experience.
-The foundation on which your tests and ultimately code is built on will determine the experience you will have reading and writing them.
-This post will take you through a basic yet powerful setup to get you happily writing tests.
+intro: The process of writing tests can be nerve-racking especially if you have to write them as you write code(TDD).
+I, however, bring with me the good news.
+There are tools that can greatly improve your test writing experience.
+These tools form a foundation on which your tests and ultimately code is built on, improving the experience you will have writing, reading, refactoring and debugging them.
+This post will take you through a basic yet powerful setup, that incorporates an interesting set of tools, to get you up and running the TDD way.
 ---
 ![Testing](/assets/images/blog/{{page.blog-image}}){:.img-responsive}